-Prior to 2015, the UN Security Council had engaged with DPRK almost exclusively in the context of nuclear non-proliferation and had never directly addressed ongoing human rights abuses.
+Prior to 2015, the UN Security Council (UNSC) had engaged with DPRK almost exclusively in the context of nuclear non-proliferation and had never directly addressed ongoing human rights abuses.
 Security concerns regarding the ongoing division of the Korean Peninsula as a result of the 1950-1953 Korean War, overshadowed human rights issues.
 In December 2015, with the support of nine Security Council members, the human rights situation in DPRK was added as a formal agenda item.

 While the CoI's members, including the UN Special Rapporteur on the situation of human rights in DPRK, have continued to voice concern over the situation, the DPRK government's refusal to engage with any UN processes or participate in dialogue has hampered the international community's efforts to meaningfully address the situation.